Shubhamai/pytorch-vit/README.md

 ### 1. Input Embeddings
 One of the main challenges in using transformers for computer vision is the sheer amount of computational cost needed to directly use image pixels as input embeddings.
-Instead, we first split the images into multiple patches, and run them through a convolution layer to resize their size to generate the embedding.
+Instead, we first split the images into multiple patches, and run them through a convolution layer to decrease their size and generate the embeddings.

 <p align="center">